|Location||Miglianico, Chieti, Italy|

 |Project||arch.
 Daniela Giandomenico|

-The Chiesa di San Michele Arcangelo (church of St Michael the Archangel), better known as the Santuario di San Pantaleone (sanctuary of St Pantaleon), stands in the historic town centre of Miglianico in the province of Chieti, up on the hill that overlooks the plain leading to the Adriatic Sea.
+The church of San Michele Arcangelo, better known as the sanctuary of San Pantaleone, stands in the historic town centre of Miglianico in the province of Chieti, up on the hill that overlooks the plain leading to the Adriatic Sea.

 The original building and its interior decorations date back to the 18th century; the current structure is the result of an extension built at the start of the 20th century.
 The creation of the facade with its new doors is part of a larger project aimed at enhancing the building’s entire facade and highlighting its most significant architectural features.